A Self-Guided Walk of Avenida de Mayo, Buenos Aires

 And one of the bordering streets, Rivadavia Avenue, actually divides the city in two.

 The roads branching off of Rivadavia have different names on either side.
-So you can take Callao to get to Congreso, but once you cross Rivadavia you are now on Entre Rios Avenue.
+For example, you may drive down Avenida Callao to get here but once you cross Avenida Rivadavia you are now on Entre Rios Avenue.

 Walk through the square until you’re at Avenida de Mayo, walk a block to Palacio Barolo.

-Read Next: The Complete guide to Visit Buenos Aires
+Read Next: The Best Things to do in Buenos Aires

 Palacio Barolo